lliendo/Radar/docs/internals.rst

 Both Radar client and server go through almost the same steps before going into operational mode.
-When Radar (client or server) is fired up it instantiates a launcher (RadarClientLauncher for the client and RadarServerLauncher for the server) and inmediatly calls its run() method.
+When Radar (client or server) is fired up it instantiates a launcher (RadarClientLauncher for the client and RadarServerLauncher for the server) and immediately calls its run() method.

 From that point a three phase initialization takes place :